 Using the Pulse Display

 The Pulse (Heart Rate) readout will display your current heart rate in beats per minute during your workout.
-You must use a compatible telemetric 5kHz heart rate monitor (sold separately).
-Pulse value displays on a rotating cycle while the console is in "Auto Scan" mode.
+You must use a compatible 5kHz telemetric chest strap-style heart rate transmitter (sold separately).
+The chest strap is automatically activated when it detects activity from the user’s heart.
+Pulse value displays anytime the upper display is receiving a pulse signal.

 Calculating Your Target Heart Rate

 To determine the target heart rate zone in which you wish to train, you must first determine your predicted maximum heart rate.
 After determining your predicted maximum heart rate, you must determine the effective heart rate range for your specific cardiovascular goals.
 Your target heart rate training zone is 50% to 90% of your maximum heart rate.
 60% of your maximum heart rate is the zone that burns fat, while 80% is for strengthening the cardiovascular system.
 This 60% to 80% range is the zone to stay in for maximum benefit.

 Your target training zone heart rate can be calculated by using the following formula: